The problem: AI agents don't read your Confluence

 The skill encodes:

 When I run /design-review against a screenshot or a codebase, the output is a structured audit with prioritised recommendations mapped to specific principles.
-Critical issues, important fixes, and enhancement opportunities — each tied back to the framework that justifies it.
+Critical issues, important fixes, and enhancement opportunities are each tied back to the framework that justifies them.

 Same idea as AGENTS.md: set the standards once, get aligned feedback every time.